Skip to content

 Two initialization approaches for a React frontend project:

-Mixed approach (wrong): The agent simultaneously created project scaffolding and implemented the first feature in session 1.
+Mixed approach (pouring foundation and building walls simultaneously): The agent simultaneously created project scaffolding and implemented the first feature in session 1.
 At session end, the repo had runnable code but: no explicit start/test command documentation, no progress tracking file, no task breakdown.
-Session 2 spent ~20 minutes inferring project structure, test framework, and build process.
+Session 2 spent ~20 minutes inferring project structure, test framework, and build process — like a new construction crew arriving at a site, not knowing how far the foundation got or where the plumbing runs are, having to dig holes one by one to find out.

-Dedicated initialization (right): Session 1 did only initialization — created directory structure from a template, configured the test framework (Vitest + React Testing Library), wrote and verified one example test, created the bootstrap contract document and task breakdown file, committed the initial checkpoint.
-Session 2's rebuild time was under 3 minutes, and it started working directly from the task list.
+Dedicated initialization (foundation first): Session 1 did only initialization — created directory structure from a template, configured the test framework (Vitest + React Testing Library), wrote and verified one example test, created the bootstrap contract document and task breakdown file, committed the initial checkpoint.
+Session 2's rebuild time was under 3 minutes, and it started working directly from the task list — the crew arrives, glances at the blueprint, and knows exactly where to pick up.

 Key Takeaways

-- Initialization and implementation have different optimization targets — mixing them just drags both down.
+• Initialization and implementation have different optimization targets — mixing them just drags both down.
+Pour the foundation first, then build the walls.

-- Time invested in initialization is fully recovered in the next 3-4 sessions.
+• Time invested in initialization is fully recovered in the next 3-4 sessions.
 This isn't extra cost — it's upfront investment.
+The more solid the foundation, the faster the building goes up.

 Further Reading